solidity-ide/antlr-parser/README.md

 ### SolidityParser Class

 The main class for parsing Solidity code.
-Provides Observables that emit rule contexts and syntax errors.
+Provides RX Observables that emit rule contexts and syntax errors.

 One `SolidityParser` instance can be used to parse multiple files.
 Distinguish between files with `enterSourceUnit` and `exitSourceUnit` event types.